 The River Ouse enters the sea at Newhaven.
-The beach is made up of pebbles and shingle but it’s still a good beach to enjoy with historically rich settings; Newhaven Fort sits above the cliffs behind the beach.
-The water quality is top notch too.
+This beach is made up of pebbles and shingle but it’s still a good beach to enjoy – the water quality is top notch too.
 No facilities or lifeguards are at this beach.

 Cuckmere Haven Beach

 Take in one of East Sussex’s most famous sights of the Seven Sisters at Cuckmere Haven beach, which sits at the mouth of the Cuckmere river.
-As with many of our beaches that are surrounded by cliffs, please take care not to sit too close to them as they are eroding and have frequent rock falls.
+As with many of our beaches that are surrounded by cliffs, please take care not to sit too close to them as they are eroding and have frequent rock falls without warning.
 Follow the path alongside the river from the car park before reaching the beach.
-There are toilets and a visitor centre at Seven Sisters Country Park but please check if these are open before you visit.
+There are toilets and a visitor centre at Seven Sisters Country Park.
 There is also the option to try water sports such as stand up paddle boarding and canoeing with the friendly staff at Buzz Active.

 Birling Gap Beach

 This is another charming pebble beach which reveals rock pools at low tide – perfect for the little ones to explore or take a paddle in.
-To the far right of the steps, hidden out of a sight, is a little-known nudest beach.
+To the far right of the steps, hidden out of a sight, is a little-known nudist beach.
 At the top of the steps leading down to the beach is a café and toilets maintained by the National Trust.
-We’ve checked and currently the toilets are open, and the café is operating a take-away service at present.
 The beach is sometimes closed for safety reasons, so always check the National Trust website before heading off.